 1. Individual healing can strengthen your relationship

-Reflect and connect with your core values, embolden your strengths and let go for fears and inhibitions.
-Most importantly, free yourself from the clutches of resentment and grudges toward your partner.
+Reflect and connect with your core values, embolden your strengths and let go of fears and inhibitions.
+Most importantly, free yourself from the clutches of root causes of resentment in the relationship and grudges toward your partner.

 2. Quit playing games to save a relationship in crisis

-People going through a relationship crisis tend to develop their own defense mechanism to deal with the unpleasantness.
-This may include anything from giving each other the silent treatment to ignoring one another partner on purpose, acting cold or distant intentionally and using passive-aggressive tendencies.
+People going through a relationship crisis tend to develop their own defense mechanisms to deal with the unpleasantness.
+This may include anything from giving each other the silent treatment to ignoring one another partner on purpose, acting cold or distant intentionally, and using passive-aggressive tendencies.

 Related Reading: 20 Questions To Ask Your Partner To Build Emotional Intimacy